Blosc/c-blosc2/README_CHUNK_FORMAT.rst

     | bstarts | dict | streams |
     +=========+======+=========+

 Each block is equal-sized as specified by the `blocksize` header field.
-The size of the last block that can be shorter or equal to the rest.
+The size of the last block can be shorter or equal to the rest.

 **Block starts**